 For example: if you are a photographer and you can’t explain the best angles for selfies or what brand poses attract customers, why would I hire you, or even… Why would I follow you?
 Value-driven content is the MOST ESSENTIAL thing to build an audience.

 So to create educational content:

 - Show that you are an expert in your niche

 - Give people a reason to follow you

 2. Entertainment Content

 It is all content that serves to entertain the audience, making them feel a pleasant and fun experience.
 The content can range from a video to storytelling.
 In general, the content created in this pillar is usually humorous, such as memes, but it can also be videos that call for reflection and evoke nostalgia.
-Contests, sweepstakes, and giveaways are also included.
+Content ideas also could be contests, sweepstakes, and giveaways.
 This type of content invites the user to interact and share, to the point that it can become viral.

 3. Connecting Content

 There is something that no other business has, and they couldn’t even if they tried or spent millions of dollars… It’s you!
 You are the special sauce, the factor that makes your business unique and enjoyable.